lisaatea/se_project_aroundtheus/README.md

 ## Project updates

-This page will be built upon in future projects, incorporating Javascript learnings to increase functionality.
+This page will be built upon in future projects, incorporating course learnings to increase functionality.